Create a Custom Login Page in WordPress (Without a Plugin)

 Step 4: Add Action and Filter Hooks for WordPress Failed Authentication

-Next step is we want to redirect user to same custom login page if authentication fails.
-Add the following action and filter hooks in your functions.php to redirect user if the login form was submitted without any credentials or wrong credentials.
-We are adding a temporary transient to store error message which we displayed in our PHP template file.
+Next step is we want to redirect the user to the same custom login page if authentication fails.
+Add the following action and filter hooks in your functions.php to redirect the user if the login form was submitted without any credentials or with wrong credentials.
+We are adding a temporary transient to store the error message that we displayed in our PHP template file.
 This is what these hooks will do:

-- Check if user submitted form without any credentials then set the error messages in transients and redirect to custom login page.
+• Check if the user submitted the form without any credentials, then set the error messages in transients and redirect to the custom login page.

-- Check if user entered wrong credentials, then set the error messages in transients and redirect user to custom login page.
+• Check if the user entered wrong credentials, then set the error messages in transients and redirect the user to the custom login page.

 // Redirect when login authentication fails